Phyo1799/cmd-prompts/learn-git.md

 - `git status`: Show the status of changes in the working directory and staging area.
 - `git diff`: Show the differences between the working directory and the index (staged changes).
 - `git diff [file]`: Show the differences for a specific file.
+- `git diff --staged`: Show the differences for a specific file from staged.

 ## Merging and Rebasing